Ryanmwb/chat-room-app/README.md

 # What is ChatRoom?
-ChatRoom is a web application that utilizes React Firebase.
+ChatRoom is a web application that utilizes React Firebase, allowing users to create chatroom's and messages.

 ## Notable Languages
 * Javascript